 In a pot, fill it with water, boil the egg for a few minutes, place the egg on a dish to let it cool, and then peel the shell and cut it in half.

-Fill the water in the same pot and follow instructions on the noodles package to boiling the noodles.
+Fill the water in the same pot and follow the instructions on the noodles package to boil the noodles.
 Drain the water.
 Do NOT overcook it.

 In the same pot or Dutch oven, heat up avocado oil at low to medium briefly.
 Add in diced onions and sauté them for a few minutes till the onion is translucent.

 Into the pot, add chicken stock, napa cabbage, oyster mushrooms, ginger, garlic, and miso.
 Stir evenly.
 Cook for about 10 to 15 minutes till napa cabbage is eighty percent cooked.
 Stir once in a while and watch the liquid in the pot.
 Add more chicken stock if needed.

 Now add in baby kale, cilantro, and scallion, and cook for about 1 minute.